North 24 Parganas district

 North 24 Parganas (abv.
 24 PGS (N)) or sometimes North Twenty Four Parganas is a district in southern West Bengal, of eastern India.
-North 24 Parganas extends in the tropical zone from latitude 22° 11′ 6″ north to 23° 15′ 2″ north and from longitude 88º20' east to 89º5' east.
-Barasat is the district headquarters of North 24 Parganas.
+North 24 Parganas extends in the tropical zone from latitude 22°11′6″ N to 23°15′2″ N and from longitude 88°20′ E to 89°5′ E. Barasat is the district headquarters of North 24 Parganas.
 North 24 Parganas is West Bengal's most populous district and also (since 2014) the most populated district in the whole of India.
 It is the tenth-largest district in the State by area.

 History

 Pre-independence

 The territory of Greater 24 Parganas were under the Satgaon (ancient Saptagram, now in Hoogly district) administration during the Mughal era and later it was included in Hoogly chakla (district under post-Mughal Nawabi rule) during the rule of Murshid Quli Khan.
 In 1757, after the Battle of Plassey, Nawab Mir Jafar conferred the Zamindari of 24 parganas and janglimahals (small administrative units) upon the British East India Company.
-These Parganas are: 1.
-Akbarpur, 2.
-Amirpur, 3.
-Asimabad, 4.
-Balia, 5.
-Baridhati, 6.
-Basandhari, 7.
-Birati, 8.
-Calcutta, 9.
-Dakshin Sagar, 10.
-Garh, 11.
-Hathiagarh, 12.
-Ikhtiarpur, 13.
-Kharijuri, 14.
-Khaspur, 15.
-Maidanmal or Mednimall, 16.
-Magura, 17.
-Mayda, 18.
-Manpur, 19.
-Murnagacha, 20.
-Paika, 21.
-Pechakul, 22.
-Satal, 23.
-Shahnagar, 24.
-Shahpur, and 25.
-Uttar Pargana (O'Mally, L.S.S.
+These Parganas are (O'Mally, L.S.S.
 (1914) Bengal District Gazetteers: 24 Parganas.
-Page 44).
-Since then, this entire territory is known as '24 Parganas'.
+Page 44):